openid/OpenYOLO-Spec/common/operations.md

 - Return nothing if no matching credentials are available

-Automatically returning a credential is optional, and if it is a facility provided by the credential provider, _must_ be something that the user can disable.
+Automatically returning a credential is optional, and if it is a facility provided by the credential provider, _should_ be something that the user can disable.
 A credential should only be returned by a provider if it believes that the credential is a valid, existing credential for the requesting service.

-Credential retrieval implementations _must not_ attempt to generate new credentials during this flow - this is the responsibility of the hint retrieval operation, and it is expected that the operations will be used at different times by the service.

-An example credential retrieval request for the site `https://www.example.com` could look like:
+An example credential retrieval request could look like:

 ```json
 {